moduscreate/ATMlib/README.md

 All of the above while code size was reduced (from 3245 to 2268 bytes as of da3cdbca79ea5ce22431061a4365d45d771434b3) and bug were squashed!

+### To Do

+* Reduce SRAM used by effect parameters
+* Try implementing selectable waveforms: triangle, sawtooth, square and lookup table
+* Support 8 channels music

 ### Music playback example